doppllib/EventBus/README.md

 #Doppl Changes
 UI related stuff removed.
 Error dialog and such.

+## Issues
+You can only run the unit tests visually in xcode, because we need main and background threads happening.

 EventBus
 ========
 EventBus is publish/subscribe event bus optimized for Android.<br/>